 Melissa Jones, MPA, is the Executive Director of BARHII.
 She has over 15 years of experience in non-profit management and municipal government, including work in the Bay Area’s large and small cities.
 Melissa’s work focuses on the intersection of social determinants of health, social inequity, and well-being.
-Melissa serves on the Association of Bay Area Government’s Regional Planning Committee, which advises on regional planning issues.
+Melissa is an active community member in Oakland and also serves on the Association of Bay Area Government’s Regional Planning Committee, which advises on regional planning issues.

 Melissa has additional experience funding and implementing programs focused on community economic development, family financial stability, education, and civic empowerment.
-Specifically, she has served as Community Transformation Director at Youth Uprising in Oakland, Program Specialist for the City of Alameda, and Program Analyst for the City of Oakland’s Oakland Fund for Children and Youth.
-Early in her career, she served as Director of Professional Development for Partners in School Innovation where she trained staff to support school reform efforts in San Francisco Unified, San Jose Unified, and Oak Grove school district.
+Specifically, she has served in youth empowerment organizations, as Program Specialist for the City of Alameda, and as Program Analyst for the City of Oakland’s Oakland Fund for Children and Youth.
+Early in her career, she served as Director of Professional Development for Partners in School Innovation where she trained staff to support school reform efforts in San Francisco Unified, San Jose Unified, and Oak Grove Unified school districts.